 - With us, you are a person: not an "advertising conversion".
 We care more about individual's satisfaction than volume selling.

-- We are a pure security company focused on "security done right".
+- We are a pure security company focused on "security done right" and our core team members have been in infosec for 20 years.

 No. We hate unsolicited emails as much as you do.
 We will send you only auto-generated payment reminders/confirmations and important announcements on very rare occasions (once in a few months on average).
 Example of announcements: implementation of major features, software releases etc. Such announcements are only sent to customers who have an active account with us.
 We will never send you emails like "Hey!
 Look what's new!
 We want you back!" - unless, of course, you asked us to notify you once a certain feature will be available.